junxit/us-congress-bills-111/bill.md

 - Whereas approximately 47 percent of physician assistants currently practice in primary care and emergency medicine, regularly providing access to needed medical care to underserved populations such as frontier communities, rural towns, the urban poor, and at-risk groups (such as the elderly);
 - Whereas physician assistants practice in teams with physicians and extend the reach of medicine and the promise of improved health to the most remote and in-need communities of our Nation;
 - Whereas nearly 300,000,000 patient visits were made to physician assistants in 2009;
-- Whereas physician assistants may provide autonomous medical care, have their own patient panels, and are granted prescribing authority in all 50 States;
+- Whereas physician assistants may provide medical care, have their own patient panels, and are granted prescribing authority in all 50 States;
 - Whereas the physician assistant profession was created 40 years ago in response to health care workforce shortages and is a key part of the solution to today’s health care workforce shortage;
 - Whereas the American Academy of Physician Assistants recognizes October 6–12, 2010 as National Physician Assistant Week; and
-- Whereas the physician assistant profession is uniquely positioned to be able to adapt and respond to the evolving needs of the health care system by virtue of— (1)comprehensive educational programs that prepare physician assistants for a career in general medicine; and (2)a team-based approach to providing patient-centered medical care: Now, therefore, be it
+- Whereas the physician assistant profession is positioned to be able to adapt and respond to the evolving needs of the health care system by virtue of— (1)comprehensive educational programs that prepare physician assistants for a career in general medicine; and (2)a team-based approach to providing patient-centered medical care: Now, therefore, be it

 That the House of Representatives supports—